dzeke/Blended-Near-Optimal-Tools/README.md

 Steps to Get Started:

     a.
-Install Matlab version 2013 or higher on your computer.
+Install Matlab on your computer (one of versions 2013a through 2015b).
     b.
 Install the General Algebraic Modeling System (GAMS) version 24.3.3 or more recent.

 	  i.
 Download from www.gams.com.